What goalkeeper equipment do you really need to buy? What equipment is optional?

 If you’re keen to wear shorts (recommended for real games), then you leave your knees exposed to hard ground.

 Luckily there’s some light-weight & unobtrusive knee pads designed for all sports.
+You might decide to wear them in training, or if your knees are particularly sensitive and require some extra protection.

 4. Finger Tape